ctzurcanu/virtues/docs/relationship.md

 1. Governance
 1. Temperance
 1. Fairness
-1. Fortitude
+1. Fortitude (Loyalty: Fortitude for the sake of)
-    1. Loyalty to ideals/Idealism
+    1. Loyalty to ideals/Idealism (for the sake of Human or Timeless Virtues)
+    2. Loyalty to out-group
-    2. Loyalty to Another
+    3. Loyalty to Another

 ### Animal Virtues

-1. Fortitude
+1. Fortitude (Loyalty: Fortitude for the sake of)
-    1. Loyalty to Another
+    1. Loyalty to in-group
-    1. Fortitude for the sake of personal Survival, Abundance, Recognition
+    1. Fortitude for the sake of personal Survival, Abundance, Recognition (Animal Virtues)
 1. Competition
 4. Measurability
 5. Market